Kevin-Kinyanjui/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Changed the Toys.create(toy_params) to Toy.create(toy_params)

 - Update the number of likes for a toy

   - How I debugged:
+  Rendered updated json toy on update

-- Donate a toy to Goodwill (and delete it from our database)
+- Donate a toy to Goodwill (and delete it from our database):
+  Added destroy route to routes

   - How I debugged: